Peter of Krutitsy: After the Bolshevik Revolution

-On December 25, 1924, Patriarch Tikhon made a "will" where he designated three possible successors to the Patriarchal Throne upon his death.
+On December 25, 1924, Patriarch Tikhon made a secret "will" where he designated three possible successors to the Patriarchal Throne upon his death.
 This step was clearly unforeseen either by the church canons or the Statutes of the Russian Church, but was dictated by the circumstances under which a proper Patriarchal election by an independent church council was impossible.
 In his will, Tikhon named three candidates: Metropolitan Kirill (Smirnov) of Kazan, Metropolitan Agathangel (Preobrazhensky) of Yaroslavl and Metropolitan Peter (Polyansky) of Krutitsy.
 Since Peter was the only candidate who was not in prison or exile at the time, on April 12, 1925 (the day of Tikhon's funeral), he was confirmed as the Patriarchal locum tenens.

 Locum tenens

 Upon assuming the duties of locum tenens, Metropolitan Peter came under intense pressure from the Soviet government and secret services, trying to persuade him to reconcile with the pro-Soviet Renovationist schism calling itself the "Living Church" and to express unconditional loyalty to the Soviet state.
 While Peter agreed with the need for Orthodox Soviet citizens to be politically loyal, he regarded any reconciliation with the Living Church to be possible only on the condition of the schismatics' repentance.
 On July 28, 1925, Peter issued a "Letter" to his flock where he confirmed the Church's position with respect to Renovationists.
 In response, Renovationists accused Peter of conspiring with the Russian emigres in the West and thus contributed to Peter's arrest.

 Foreseeing his imminent imprisonment, Peter followed Tikhon's example in selecting three candidates, one of whom would assume the responsibilities of Patriarchal locum tenens in the event of Peter's arrest.
 The latter followed on December 10, 1925, and his duties passed onto Metropolitan Sergius (Stragorodsky) who became Deputy locum tenens, with Peter as a nominal head of the Church.
 Peter would spend the rest of his life in exile and prisons, weakened by the harsh conditions and harassed by Soviet authorities.